Hannyul/Whatsapp_Chat/README.md

 # WhatsApp Direct Chat - Without Saving the number

-A simple app to start WhatsApp chat.
+A tool to start WhatsApp chat with no need to save the number.

 ## Code
 Saudi Phone Regex: